 **If you missed, it, I announced the winner of the CSN giveaway here.**

 I am in kind of a funk today.
 I know why, but I can’t seem to shake it.
 I get in funks for two main reasons – being annoyed at someone (or someone being annoyed at me) and my stomach.
-I used to get in funks over bad meals (being disappointed in what I got) but I don’t really care about food enough anymore to let it ruin my day.
-Here are my semi-unconventional tips to get out of a funk.
+Here are some tips to get out of a funk.